 Some women find that acupuncture helps ease painful periods.
-Some studies show it also helps with chronic pain.
+Some studies show it also helps with long-term (chronic) pain.

-If self-care for pain does not help, talk with your doctor about other treatment options.
+If self-care for pain does not help, talk with your provider about other treatment options.

 Call your provider right away if you have severe pelvic pain.

 Advincula A, Truong M, Lobo RA.
 Endometriosis: etiology, pathology, diagnosis, management.
 In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
 Comprehensive Gynecology.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 19.

 Brown J, Farquhar C. An overview of treatments for endometriosis.
 JAMA.
 2015;313(3):296-297.
 PMID: 25603001 www.ncbi.nlm.nih.gov/pubmed/25603001.